truemagic-coder/solana-agent-rs/README.md

 ### Planning Tool

-Structured plans with goals and steps:
+Structured plans with goals and steps for the agent to create plans:

 ```json
 {